peermusic/secure-client-server-messaging/README.md

 // Sign and encrypt the request payload with the given key pair var request = messaging.encryptRequest (payload, keyPair);
-// "request" is now an object {message: encryptedMessage, nonce: ranomNonce}
+// "request" is now an object {message: encryptedMessage, nonce: randomNonce}

 // Get the decrypted and signature verified payload of a request object var payload = messaging.decryptRequest (request, keyPair);